-8 Academic Achievements
+8. Academic Achievements

 At the end of each semester, the evaluation criteria are applied to each academic achievement evaluation item so that the level of attainment is clearly demonstrated.
-Students' grade calculation for each subject, from admission to the current semester, is given in one of three levels: "Excellent," "Very Good," and "Good," based on evaluation criteria calculated by adding the weighted values to the numerically-converted values of their academic achievement in each subject being evaluated (S = 4, A = 3, B = 2, and C = 1).
+Students' grade calculation for each subject, from admission to the current semester, is given in one of three levels: "Excellent," "Very Good," and "Good," based on evaluation criteria calculated by adding the weighted values to the numerically-converted values of their academic achievement in each subject being evaluated (S = 4, A = 3, B = 2, and C= 1).

 Evaluation of academic Converted

-achievement values Academic achievement Evaluation
+achievement values Academic achievement

-S(Excellent: 90 points or higher) criteria
+S(Excellent: 90 points or higher) 4

-A(Superior:80-89 points)
+A(Superior:80-89 points) 3 Excellent

-B(Good: 70-79 points)
+B(Good: 70-79 points) 2 Very Good

-C(Fair: 60-69 points) 1
+C(Fair: 60-69 points) 1 Good